shabin5785/docker-learnings/Readme_2.md

 - use "docker image push" to push images to repo.
 To push images. we need to login first.
 Push then takes the image and puts it under our registry in repo.

+- all docker images are created using a docker file. default file name for building images is Dockerfile. but we can use -f flag to give our own file name

+- "FROM" command is required in all docker files.Its the base image to start.Useful to use as small as a base image as possible line alpine instead of ubuntu. but using a main repo like ubuntu will get all packages and security updates.

+- "ENV" command is then used to environment varialbles ( key-value pairs).
+One main reason is that they work the same everywhere

+- order of commands in dockerfile is the order of layers in images.
+So the order of commands is very important.
+Even the ENV command is a layer in image.
+Any command in docker file builds an iamge.

+- "RUN" command is used to run shell scripts or any scripts inside the base image.

+- Now runnign too many commands will build too many layers and hence hte size will increase.
+So we can link commands under one RUN command using the "&&" option so that they all become one command and builds just one layer.